What Are Whales Doing With Roku - Benzinga

 What The Experts Say On Roku:

-- Pivotal Research downgraded its action to Sell with a price target of $95
+- Wedbush has decided to maintain their Outperform rating on Roku, which currently sits at a price target of $150.

-- Guggenheim has decided to maintain their Buy rating on Roku, which currently sits at a price target of $135.
+- Keybanc has decided to maintain their Overweight rating on Roku, which currently sits at a price target of $165.

 - Morgan Stanley has decided to maintain their Underweight rating on Roku, which currently sits at a price target of $115.